CuriBio/curibio.sdk/docs/source/gettingstarted.rst

 .. image:: images/my_data.png
     :width: 600

-3. Click on the upload button in the top right and select the files you wish to upload.
+3. Click on the upload button near the top right and select the files you wish to upload.
    You may see an upload button next to each file you selected to upload.
    If this happens, just click the new upload button next to each file to complete the process.